toniihsia/pico-gram/docs/README.md

 [trello]: https://trello.com/b/SSawsreK/picogram

 ## Minimum Viable Product
-PicoGram is a web application inspired by Instgram.
+PicoGram is a web application inspired by Instagram.
 It is built using Ruby on Rails and React/Redux.
-By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:
+By the end of Week 9, this app will, at a minimum, allow users to do the following:
-- [ ] Hosting on Heroku
+- [ ] Create new account, login, and guest/demo login.
-- [ ] New account creation, login, and guest/demo login
+- [ ] Upload and display photos.
-- [ ] Photos
+- [ ] Create and delete comments on photos.
-- [ ] Infinite Scroll
+- [ ] Follow users.
-- [ ] Production README
+- [ ] Like/unlike photos.

 ## Design Docs
 * [View Wireframes][wireframes]